 FOLLOW my blog!
 It’s the best way to know when I post the next bit of information!

 Hello, my name is Christine.
-I use oxygen 24/7 and I’m 47 years old.
+I use oxygen 24/7 and I am now 50 years old.
 I didn’t always have to use oxygen.
 It all began when I was 17 years old.
 It was a monumental change in my life.
 Since I was just a teenager at the time, it hit me hard.
 I’m hoping with this blog that people who also use oxygen can see that life isn’t over just because you need oxygen.
 I think the hardest part for me was accepting that I’ll never live without it again.
 Once I jumped over that hurdle, life began to change.
 For the good.

 So with this blog… and for all those who are interested in knowing how I live with oxygen needs, I’ll post what I know in hopes that it will help others.
 Spouses & families too!
 I am married and what I’ve gone through since I was 19 years old, he’s gone through too with me.